 The key features of the accreditation program specific to urology are summarized.

-Director, AUA Practice Management Department:
+Former Director, AUA Practice Management Department:

 Accreditation now under the auspices of the AUA/AIUM collaboration is just good business.
 Already, some payers in certain parts of the country who establish policies through radiology utilization management companies are limiting reimbursement if providers are not running an accredited ultrasound program in their office.
 We expect this trend to continue to grow as the payers migrate from straight fee-for-service business models to value-based purchasing models.